-High School/ROP articulation is a process that aligns curriculum and instruction to provide a seamless transition between high school, community college and college/university levels in a career pathway.
+High School/Regional Occupational Program (ROP) articulation is a process that aligns curriculum and instruction to provide a seamless transition between high school, community college and college/university levels in a career pathway.

-The process for Career and Technical Education (CTE) articulation is further described here:
+The process for Career Education (CE) articulation is further described here:

 CATEMA–Career and Technical Education Management Application is an online software utilized to award student credit through articulation.

 COR–Course Outline of Record.
 The “official” college course outline, approved by the college Curriculum Committee, for the class that is articulated.
 A teacher’s syllabus is not the Course Outline of Record.

 Questions?
 Please contact the Instruction Office Coordinator or call 925-969-2042